 Figure 1.
-Percent of all students enrolled, by race/ethnicity and percent of students who are women: Fall 2011
+Percent of all students enrolled, by race/ethnicity, and percent of students who are women: Fall 2014

-NOTE: For more information about disaggregation of data by race and ethnicity, please see the Methodological Notes at the end of this report.
-Median values for the comparison group will not add to 100 percent.
-See "Use of Median Values for Comparison Group" in the Methodological Notes at the end of this report for how median values are determined.
+NOTE: For more information about disaggregation of data by race and ethnicity, see the Methodological Notes.
+Median values for the comparison group will not add to 100%.
+See "Use of Median Values for Comparison Group" for how median values are determined.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2012, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2014, Fall Enrollment component.

 Figure 2.
-Unduplicated 12-month headcount (2010-11), total FTE enrollment (2010-11), and full- and part-time fall enrollment (Fall 2011)
+Unduplicated 12-month headcount (2013-14), total FTE enrollment (2013-14), and full- and part-time fall enrollment (Fall 2014)

-NOTE: For details on calculating full-time equivalent (FTE) enrollment, see Calculating FTE in the Methodological Notes at the end of this report.
-N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2011, 12-month Enrollment component and Spring 2012, Fall Enrollment component.
+NOTE: For details on calculating full-time equivalent (FTE) enrollment, see Calculating FTE in the Methodological Notes.
+N is the number of institutions in the comparison group SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2014, 12-month Enrollment component and Spring 2015, Fall Enrollment component.

 Figure 3.
-Number of subbaccalaureate degrees and certificates awarded, by level: 2010-11
+Number of subbaccalaureate degrees and certificates awarded, by level: 2013-14

 NOTE: N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2011, Completions component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2014, Completions component.

 Figure 4.
-Academic year tuition and required fees for full-time, first-time, degree/certificate-seeking undergraduates: 2008-09--2011-12
+Academic year tuition and required fees for full-time, first-time degree/certificate-seeking undergraduates: 2011-12 to 2014-15